 Hope you don’t think this is a stupid question!
-I’m a 35 year old mother and I’m recently single after coming out of a 12 year marriage.
+I’m a 30-something mother and I’m recently single after coming out of a 12 year marriage.
 My ex husband was super vanilla but now that I’m on my own I want to try using sex toys.
 I’ve heard that it’s much better to go to a shop rather than buy online so that you can see and feel the toys before choosing one, but my secret is I’ve never been in a sex shop before!
 I don’t know what to expect or how to behave.
 Can I ask questions?
 Will the staff think it’s really weird that I’m a mum in my mid 30s who hasn’t ever used a vibrator before?
 Any advice would be really helpful.”

 – Nervous Newbie

 Hey Nervous!
 What a great question.
 It’s not at all weird.
 Loads of people have never been to a sex shop and are nervous at the idea.
 Firstly, congratulations on deciding you want to explore your sexuality more after finding yourself single.
 That’s a great gift you can give yourself which will improve both your solo sex life and any partnered sex you might have in the future.